 Once others comment on the external, it’s time for you to review the internal: your recording space.
 Consider the age of your computer, back-up drives, and other items.
 Note items that are nearing the end of their life span and start to save for equipment upgrades.
 Such expenses should be a line item in your budget, but if not, make it a priority.
 You don’t want your computer to die on you in the middle of a session.
 It’s better to update your recording space items early than when it’s too late.
 It always takes longer than planned to get back to business as usual.

 One Consistent Web-presence

 Review your social media pages and make sure your imagery, logo, and other information are all consistent.
-Don’t forget to check online texts as well as link accuracy for your social media sites.
+Don’t forget to check online texts and link accuracy for your social media sites.

 Make Your Business Public

-Commit to reaching out to groups and causes that you have never touched before.
+Commit to reaching out to new groups and causes.
 As a voice talent, your voice opportunities are endless.
-As you go about your dealings, remind your dentist, doctor, church members, gym buddies, etc., of your availability to help with any qualifying voice projects they may have.
-But what about events at the local public schools and local play?
+As you go about your dealings, remind your dentist, doctor, church members, gym buddies, etc., of your availability to help with any qualifying voice projects.
+Don’t forget the local public schools and businesses.
 Dust off and revamp your voiceover elevator speech to reach those new audiences.
 Make your elevator speech customer focused.